EDUCBA Logo

 #2 Analog Weighing Machine

-Analog weighing machines are less common than digital weighing machines, yet they nevertheless have a position in the market.
+Analog weighing machines are less common than digital weighing machines, yet they have a market position.
 Analog scales are harder to use than digital scales, although they can be more accurate.

 Analog